DejanNikolic003/simple-todo/README.md

 2. Create new todos by clicking on the "Add Todo" button.
 3. Manage your todos using the provided interface.
 You can mark todos as complete, edit them, or delete them.

-## Contributing

-If you wish to contribute to this project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch:
-    ```bash
-    git checkout -b feature-name
-    ```
-3. Make your changes and commit them:
-    ```bash
-    git commit -m "Add some feature"
-    ```
-4. Push to the branch:
-    ```bash
-    git push origin feature-name
-    ```
-5. Open a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - [Laravel](https://laravel.com/)